adnan-1055/Databases-and-Analytics/README.md

-# Databases and Analytics Assignment — NorthStar Urban Mobility and Logistics
+# Databases and Analytics Assignment

 ## Overview
 The case study is based on NorthStar Urban Mobility and Logistics, a regional UK transport company facing operational inefficiencies, rising complaints, and fragmented data systems.